Financial help if you are caring for someone with a disability or illness

 The person you care for may be entitled to less benefit if you get carer’s allowance for them.
 Get expert help from someone with experience in this area such as a welfare rights worker.

-You are not entitled to carer’s allowance if you are a full-time student.
+You cannot get carer’s allowance if you are a full-time student.

 If you are not working, or give up work to care for someone, you may be able to claim the standard allowance and carer’s element of universal credit and carer’s allowance.